Guide, Updated 18 May 2026

 Why are rural UK driving test centres easier than urban ones?

 Rural routes typically present 0 to 2 of the 8 difficult features (multi-lane roundabouts, cycle infrastructure, box junctions, bus lanes, school zones, dense crossings, dual carriageways, junction density).
 Urban routes compound 4 to 6.
-The candidate at Lerwick (Shetland, ~68 percent pass) encounters no multi-lane roundabouts, no cycle ASLs, no box junctions; the candidate at Belvedere encounters multiple of each in a single 38-minute drive.
-The 35.8 percentage point spread between rural and urban centres reflects fault opportunity density rather than marking standard.
+The candidate at a quiet rural centre encounters no multi-lane roundabouts, no cycle ASLs, no box junctions; the candidate at a dense London centre encounters multiple of each in a single 38-minute drive.
+The 33.3 percentage point spread between the hardest and easiest rankable centres reflects fault opportunity density rather than marking standard.
 The DVSA marks uniformly across all UK centres.
 See the research/test-centre-volume-vs-pass-rate page.

 Can I find out which route the examiner will use on UK driving test day?

 Not officially.
 The DVSA stopped publishing test routes in 2010 to prevent over-rehearsal.
-Learner-driver communities and many instructors document the unofficial routes for each centre, typically with 4 to 12 routes per centre that the examiner rotates through.
+Learner-driver communities and many instructors map the unofficial routes for each centre, which the examiner rotates through.
 The candidate does not know in advance which route they will get.
-What the candidate can do: drive all the documented routes near the chosen centre during preparation lessons.
-The route features will be similar across all routes at a given centre, so preparing for one is preparing for all.
+What the candidate can do: practise the typical roads near the chosen centre during preparation lessons.
+The route features will be similar across routes at a given centre, so preparing for the common features prepares you for any of them.
 See the finding driving test routes guide.

 How much does UK driving test route difficulty affect my pass chances?